catarchive/catarchive/README.md

 ## The client

-To install, run `pip install .` inside of the repo.
+To install, run `python3 -m pip install .` inside of the repo.

 To use, run: